Shah Ismail Dehlvi: Early life and career

-— B. Metcalf, "Islamic revival in British India: Deoband, 1860–1900", pp. 56 - 57, Princeton University Press (1982).

-According to Andreas Rieck, Syed Ahmad visited towns of North Indian plains from 1818 to 1821 with hundreds of missionaries to preach against Shia beliefs and practices.
-Syed Ahmad repeatedly destroyed ta'ziyas, an act that resulted in subsequent riots and chaos.
-Barbara Metcalf offers the following explanation to his anti-shi'ism:
+According to Andreas Rieck, Syed Ahmad visited towns of North Indian plains from 1818 to 1821 with hundreds of missionaries to preach against Shi'a beliefs and practices.
+Syed Ahmad repeatedly destroyed tazias, an act that resulted in subsequent riots and chaos.
+Shah Isma’il also wrote against making of tazias, stating that forcefully breaking a tazia was as virtuous an action as destroying idols.